David Reimer: Forced "sexual rehearsal"

-Money continued to supervise and report on the twins' gender development as the "John/Joan case" until the twins were 13 years old.
+Money reported on Reimer's progress as the "John/Joan case", describing apparently successful female gender development, even after David informed his father at age 14 that he had always felt that he was a boy, bringing the experiment to an end.

-According to John Colapinto, who published a biography of Reimer in 2001, the sessions with Money included what Money called "childhood sexual rehearsal play": Money theorized that reproductive behaviour formed the foundation of gender, and that "play at thrusting movements and copulation" was a key aspect of gender development in all primates.
-Starting at age six, according to Brian, the twins were forced to act out sexual acts, with David playing the female role—Money made Reimer get down on all fours, and Brian was forced to "come up behind [him] and place his crotch against [his] buttocks".
-Money also forced Reimer, in another sexual position, to have his "legs spread" with Brian on top.
+According to John Colapinto, who published a biography of Reimer in 2001, the sessions with Money included what Money called "childhood sexual rehearsal play".
+Money theorized that reproductive behaviour formed the foundation of gender, and that "play at thrusting movements and copulation" was a key aspect of gender development in all primates.
+Starting at age six, according to Brian, the twins were forced to act out sexual acts, with David playing the female role—Money made David get down on all fours, and Brian was forced to "come up behind [him] and place his crotch against [his] buttocks".
+Money also forced David, in another sexual position, to have his "legs spread" with Brian on top.
 On "at least one occasion" Money took a photograph of the two children doing these activities.

 When either child resisted these activities, Money would get angry.
-Both Reimer and Brian recall that Money was mild-mannered around their parents, but ill-tempered when alone with them.
+Both David and Brian recall that Money was mild-mannered around their parents, but ill-tempered when alone with them.
 When they resisted inspecting each other's genitals, Money got very aggressive.
-Reimer says, "He told me to take my clothes off, and I just did not do it.
+David says, "He told me to take my clothes off, and I just did not do it.
 I just stood there.
 And he screamed, 'Now!'
 Louder than that.
 I thought he was going to give me a whupping.
 So I took my clothes off and stood there shaking."

 Money's rationale for these various treatments was his belief that "childhood 'sexual rehearsal play'" was important for a "healthy adult gender identity".

-Both Reimer and Brian were traumatized by the therapy, with Brian speaking about it "only with the greatest emotional turmoil", and Reimer unwilling to speak about the details publicly, although his wife, Jane Fontane, stated that Reimer had privately told her the same story.
-Brian was found dead of a drug overdose at 36, and Reimer died by suicide at age 38.
-Reimer's parents state that Money's methodology was responsible for both deaths.
+Both David and Brian were traumatized with Brian speaking about it "only with the greatest emotional turmoil", and David unwilling to speak about the details publicly, although his wife, Jane Fontane, stated that David had privately told her the same story.